nick-jones/php-ucd/README.md

 - `::allCharacters()` - as above, but only iterating over `Character` instances
 - `::filter(callable $filter)` - filters the database by using the return value of the supplied callable
 - `::filterCharacters(callable $filter)` - as above, but only filtering over `Character` instances
-- `::walk(callable $callback)` - walks the entire database, calling into the supplied callback with each entity
+- `::traverse(callable $callback)` - traverses the entire database, calling into the supplied callback with each entity
-- `::walkCharacters(callable $callback)` - as above, but only walking over `Character` instances
+- `::traverseCharacters(callable $callback)` - as above, but only traversing over `Character` instances

 The `UCD\Database` class defaults to using a generated dump of the UCD located within [`resources/generated/ucd`](resources/generated/ucd).
 This, whilst not the most efficient access the dataset, does